Knowing what to expect the day of your official LSAT will help you:

 If you’re a first-time test taker, decide if you want to sign up for Score Preview, the feature that allows you to see your score before deciding whether to cancel the test administration.
 Note: “First-time test taker” means you’ve never taken an official LSAT before, whether you kept or canceled your score.

-Night before and morning of the LSAT
+The Night before and morning of your LSAT Test Day

 - The time of day when you’ll test really does matter, and you’ll want to practice going to sleep and waking up accordingly, as well as taking your practice tests at that time.
 If you know you’re not at your best early in the morning, plan to test during a noon administration.